SanShiv1312/SanShiv1312/README.md

 ## About me
 I'm an U.G persuing Computer Science and Engineering from Sathyabama University.
 I'm a Leader of `NSS-SATHYABAMA`, Technical team member of `DSC-SATHYABAMA`, Executive member of `CodeChef-SIST` Chapter, Fellow Member at `EduAlgo`, IT head of `YIF-OMR`, Student Ambassador of Sathyabama university.
 I love learning technical stuff and designing some posters and content part.
 I'm familiar with some part of Web-dev and was into DataScience from a while :)

-## Status 🤞

-- 🌱 I’m currently learning DataScience and ML
-- 👯 I’m looking to collaborate with Open source projects
-- 🤔 I’m looking for help with JAVA
-- 💬 Ask me about WEB DEVELOPMENT
-- 😄 Pronouns: HE/ HIM

 <h2 align="center"> You can reach out to me on <h2>